 Domestic Travel: No I-20/DS-2019 signature endorsement is required for domestic travel.
 However, for domestic travel we always recommend you bring your passport, DS-2019 or I-20 form, and I-94 Departure Record card with you to avoid any unnecessary confusion about your identity and/or reason for being in the U.S. (Also, don’t forget to keep copies of all of your immigration documents in a safe place in case the originals should ever be lost.)

 International Services can assist an international student in F-1 or J-1 status in inviting their dependents to US in F-2 or J-2 status.
 Please note: a dependent is defined as a spouse or an unmarried child under the age of 21.

-Dependents entering the US in F-2 status are not permitted to pursue degree-seeking courses or obtain employment authorization while in the US.
-Children in F-2 status, however, may attend primary, middle, or high school in the US as long as the F-1 maintains their status.
+Dependents entering the US in F-2 status are permitted to pursue degree-seeking courses only part-time, but are not eligible to obtain employment authorization while in the US.
+Children in F-2 status may attend primary, middle, or high school in the US as long as the F-1 maintains their status.
 If you are in F-1 status and wish to invite your dependent, please make sure that they are aware of these stipulations.